We are continuing to work with partners in response to the Coronavirus pandemic.

-This enables all local partnership agencies to work together more effectively should we see a spike in demand or reduced staffing levels.
+All local partnership agencies have been working together throughout the pandemic to manage our resources effectively so we are prepared for any potential spike in demand or reduced staffing levels.

 Chief Constable Kier Pritchard chairs the Local Resilience Forum in the county which sees the coordination of key stakeholders from the emergency services, local authorities, health, the Environment Agency, Highways England and many more.

 He said: "The priorities for all partners in Wiltshire and Swindon is to keep our communities safe, well informed and protect our staff.